Liqwid-Labs/.github/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Blockages**
+Are you aware of anything that would prevent this feature being implemented Please note things you _know_ will prevent implementation and things that you believe _might_ prevent implementation, and label them accordingly.

 **Additional context**
 Add any other context or screenshots about the feature request here.